LexyGuru/3DPrinterCalcApp/README.en.md

 ## 📋 Version History

+### v1.6.0 (2025) - 📊 Interactive Widgets & Large Table Performance

+- 🧠 **Interactive Charts & Detail Modals**
+  - All main dashboard charts now use a unified `InteractiveChart` with clickable data points and animated detail modals.
+  - Tooltips and modals show localized, human‑readable labels for revenue, costs, profit and offer count.
+  - Trend charts support direct period filtering from the brush (weekly / monthly / yearly slices sent to the dashboard).

+- 🧵 **Virtual Scrolling for Large Lists**
+  - Custom virtual scrolling for Offers list and Filaments table – only visible rows are rendered, keeping scrolling smooth even with 10k+ items.
+  - Settings → Filament Library uses the same virtual scrolling pattern, so the full 12,000+ color entries remain responsive.
+  - Scrollbar position and height remain accurate thanks to spacer elements above and below the visible window.

+- 📋 **Advanced Table Sorting & Filtering**
+  - Multi‑column sorting for Filaments and Offers (click for ascending/descending, Shift+click to build sort chains like “Brand ↑, then Price/kg ↓”).
+  - Sort configuration is persisted in settings, so the preferred order is restored on next launch.
+  - Filaments: per‑column filters for brand, material/type, and color/HEX.
+  - Offers: numeric range filters for total amount (min/max) and date range filters (from/to).

 ### v1.5.0 (2025) - 🧠 Smart Dashboard & Deadline Reminders

 - ⏱️ **Print Deadline Reminders** – New reminder system for accepted quotes: